 “Mice that lack a microbiome fare much better on a high-fat, Western-style diet than bacteria-bearing mice,” explains Dr. Hooper.

 This gave the researchers a hint about how microbiomes might regulate the absorption and retention of fat.
-A key role in this regulation, Dr. Hooper notes, is played by NFIL3, which is a protein involved in controlling the circadian rhythm.
+A key role in this regulation, Dr. Hooper notes, is played by

 They monitored both the germ-free mice and a group of mice that had been raised normally and did not lack a microbiome.
 These two mice colonies were compared with each other and a third colony, whose members had been genetically modified to be unable to produce NFIL3.